Authors: Jonny McElhinney, Julia Florou-Moreno, and Priti Upadhyay

 Generally, the traditional models have a smaller footprint and higher speed, thus lowering the cost compared to the foundation models.
 Foundation models have a better understanding of context, allowing for their application across a wide variety of use cases because they are trained on a large amount of data.
 However, traditional deep learning models are customized for a narrow range of applications.
 A change in the requirement of the application (for example, detecting a new class) would require a complete retraining of the traditional models.
 This is not the case with large foundation models.

 Models like Large Language and Vision Assistant (LLaVA) and Florence 2 are available in open source.
 They can allow for local inference on edge devices, possibly reducing the inference time.
 Overall, performance, data set preparation and training time, inference time, and cost are the critical factors to consider before finalizing a particular model.
-These criteria are shown below in Figure 5.
+These criteria are shown in Figure 6.
 Here, pipeline accuracy is the critical focus, and there will always be a trade-off among the three outer factors.

 Summary